 You can also fly into Armenia Airport, which is near Salento.

-Thinking about a visit to Colombia?
-Email firstname.lastname@example.org with questions or leave a comment below to add to the conversation!
-You can also read our article on the Pros and Cons of Visiting Bogota.
+Thinking about a visit to Colombia and have questions?
+Email me at [email protected] or leave a comment below to add to the conversation!
+You may also want to read our article on the Pros and Cons of Visiting Bogota.

 Disclosure: This article contains affiliate links.
 We receive a small commission when you book or sign up through these links and it costs you nothing extra.
 When it suits you, please use them, as it helps maintain this website.